ReproMed offers a range of male and female fertility tests that can now be booked online.

 A Sperm DNA Fragmentation test measures the status of the Sperm DNA which is located in the sperm head.
 For some individuals, this DNA can have high levels of fragmentation which may affect the fertility status.
 It is possible to have increased Sperm DNA Fragmentation levels even with a normal Semen Analysis result.

-The type of test will be determined by your doctor.
-In all cases a portion of your sample will be sent to an external laboratory where the test will be performed.
+For this test, a portion of your sample will be sent to an external laboratory where the test will be performed.

 Post Vasectomy Test